joker1007/slides/rubykaigi_2026_lt/slides.md

 # Things I want related to Ruby::Box

 - `require` doesn't crash
+- `Ruby::Box#name`: `Box#inspect` is confusing.
+I want to rename it to make it clearer.
-- `Ruby::Box#fork`: A feature that allows you to create a box while retaining the LOADED_FEATURE that has already been required in the base box.
+- `Ruby::Box#fork`: I want to create a box while retaining the LOADED_FEATURE that has already been required in the base box.

 ---